aws-samples/sample-bda-redaction/README.md

 1. Enter the name of the domain or subdomain
 2. Select the **_Private_** option
 3. Select **_API mappings only_** for the routing mode
-3. Choose the proper ACM (AWS Certificate Manager) Certificate
+3. Choose the proper [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) (ACM) Certificate

 Next, configure the API Mappings: